 How soon will I know the results?

 The pathology of your SCB will determine if the suspicious lesion contained any abnormal cells, such as cancer.
 Pathology results can take any number of days, all depending on the which day of the week and where the biopsy was taken, whether path results are interpreted in-house or outsourced, and whether the department in question is multi-disciplinary or dedicated solely to breast cancer.
-At the Pink Lotus Breast Center, we have developed a unique process that allows patients to typically receive their results by the next business day, which can help with keeping anxiety at bay.
+At the Pink Lotus Breast Center, which I oversee as Medical Director, we have developed a unique process that allows patients to typically receive their results by the next business day, which can help with keeping anxiety at bay.